ropensci/roweb3/content/blog/2025-07-23-news-july-2025/index.md

 ### A debugging tip

-Miles McBain shared an interesting debugging tip in his post [Dive()ing into the hunt #rstats](https://milesmcbain.micro.blog/2025/07/04/diveing-into-the-hunt-rstats.html).
+Miles McBain shared an interesting debugging tip in his post [Dive()ing into the hunt #rstats](https://milesmcbain.micro.blog/2025/07/04/diveing-into-the-hunt-rstats.html), using a custom function to implement something like a 'row-wise data debug' mode!

 ### How to prepare examples in your package for a CRAN submission